Sunflower Seeds: All You Ever Want to Know: Plant, Harvest, Cook

-How to Plant Sunflower Seeds
+How To Plant Sunflower Seeds

-Sunflowers are fairly easy to grow.
+Sunflowers are reasonably easy to grow.
 In order to optimize the best height and growth, early spring is an ideal time to plant their seeds, although it is important to wait until the last frost in order to protect any new seedlings.
 Perennial sunflowers grow about two feet tall, while annuals can reach as high as eight feet.
-The maximum height depends a lot on the weather and how well it is cared for
+The maximum height depends a lot on the weather and how well it is cared for.

 - Choose a spot in your garden, where the flowers will get plenty of sun.